 The lid can be flimsy and may not hold up for very long.

 Durable, inexpensive, lightweight, and big enough to handle casseroles for even larger meals.
 Features a nonstick surface.
 Oven-safe and resists up to 932 degrees F.

 Porcelain — no need to season and easy to clean.
 Tight sealing lid for optimal results, and keeps leftovers fresh.
 Rivals more expensive, similar brands.

 Heavy.
-Some reports of chips or cracks upon arrival or only a few months of use.
+Some reports of chips or cracks upon arrival or after only a few months of use.

-Combination of porcelain and cast iron constructions retains heat and keeps food hot for hours.
+A combination of porcelain and cast iron construction retains heat and keeps food hot for hours.
 Offers 3 color options.
 Trusted cookware brand.

-Heavy and smaller handles can make handling difficult.
+Heavy, and the smaller handles can make handling difficult.
 Some say the enamel chips too easily.